Skip to main content

 Harvest and storage

 For leaf harvest (methi): cut stems 2-3 inches above ground when plants are 8-10 inches tall, typically 25-35 days after germination.
 Plants regrow for a second cutting.
-Leaves can be used immediately, stored in the refrigerator for 4-5 days, or dried for kasoori methi by spreading in a single layer and air-drying for 4-5 days.
+Use immediately, refrigerate for 4-5 days, or dry for kasuri methi as described above.

 For seed harvest: let the plant continue growing after your final leaf cut.
 Pods form 45-60 days from planting.
 Harvest when pods are fully brown and dry.
 Shell seeds by hand or thresh.
 Store dried seeds in glass jars - they remain viable for planting and cooking for 2-3 years.